Historic Native Sites Boost Minnesota Job Growth

 Interestingly, the Native American population of Woodbury is still around 5% or more and higher than in most other parts of the country.

 Lands purchased by America from the Santee became Minneapolis, St. Paul, and their suburb of Woodbury.

 White settlers arrived in the local area around 1844 from Germany and the Eastern US.
 Woodbury was founded as Red Rock to honor Chief Little Crow in 1858, until it became Woodbury in 1859.
 Additional settlers came from diverse Europe and Scandinavian countries.

 The town originally enjoyed a thriving timber potential, but the land was cleared for farming.
 This produced crops of first wheat, then barley, corn, potatoes, and soybeans during and after the Civil War timeline.
 Post World War II, Woodbury advanced through technology and applied new methods of fertilization and crop rotation that increased production during the Cold War.

 A housing development began in 1955 and Urban Development began in the 1960s, pushing out the farmer, where once the Santee Sioux of the Dakota had been pushed out 100 years before.
 It was ironic.

-Woodbury Days Council and Events - This is a 3-Day Festival held at the end of summer every year since 1978 to celebrate Woodbury, which was incorporated in 1967.
-Links on this site lead to areas attractions and other events.
+Woodbury Days Council and Events: This is a 3-Day Festival held at the end of summer every year since 1978 to celebrate Woodbury, incorporated in 1967.

 Woodbury is a suburb located 12 miles west of Saint Paul MN, between I-94 (which extends from Ann Arbor/Detroit to Billings, Montana) and Minnesota State Route 10.